Are Target-Date Funds the Ideal Default Investment Choice?

 2

-With over $ 270 billion in assets, target-date funds (TDFs) continue to be the default provision favorite for millions of future retirees as part of the Pension Protection Act of 2006.
+With over $2.8 trillion in assets at the end of 2088, target-date funds (TDFs) continue to be the default provision favorite for millions of future retirees as part of the Pension Protection Act of 2006.
 But despite their wild popularity, TDFs have yet to overcome what many consider some fundamental design flaws that make them the less-than-perfect default investment choice for millions of investors.

-One of these major shortcomings occurs when a person actually reaches the end of their target date.
+One of these significant shortcomings occurs when a person reaches the end of their target date and enters retirement.

-When they were first launched, this question was raised, and frequently dismissed, by portfolio managers as being too far into the future to worry about.
-That is exactly what a portfolio manager told me when I asked about the final disposition of the glide path when the fund hit its stated end date.
-He basically said: “We’ll worry about that when the time comes.”
+When they were first launched, portfolio managers raised this question and frequently dismissed it as too far into the future to worry about.
+That is precisely what a portfolio manager told me when I asked about the final disposition of the glide path when the fund hit its stated end date.
+He said, “We’ll worry about that when the time comes.”

-But that never answered the questions: Would the asset mix remain the same?
+But that never answered the question: Would the asset mix remain the same?
 Would the fund go to cash?
 Would the funds be dispersed to participants?
-Or, would the funds be rolled into a fixed-income account?
+Or would the funds be rolled into a fixed-income account?

-The suggestions were varied, but never resolved.
-According to Joe Nagengast, a TDF specialist and co-author of the “Popping the Hood III: An Analysis of Target-Date Fund Families,” the problem stems from a disconnect break between the asset mix in the accumulation phase versus the distribution phase.
-This problem occurs because there is no logical connection between the two, or because a demographic observation did not translate into an investment strategy.
+The suggestions were varied but never resolved.
+According to Joe Nagengast, a TDF specialist and co-author of “Popping the Hood III: An Analysis of Target-Date Fund Families,” the problem stems from a disconnect break between the asset mix in the accumulation phase versus the distribution phase.
+This problem occurs because there is no logical connection between the two or because a demographic observation did not translate into an investment strategy.

 Specifically, he noted that one TDF model called for investors to hold more equity towards the end of their glide path because they had a life expectancy at 65 of 30 or so more years.
 While that may be true in longevity terms, it “had nothing to do with investing,” he said.

 The basic problem, he said, is that managing assets for 20-year-olds is very similar in terms of their risk tolerances and time horizons.
-But that changes dramatically as people age; health, marriage, job and family situations change, some dramatically, so putting more assets into bonds or equities becomes more difficult to justify.
-This is complicated because old people may be better using annuities or paying down their house with the target-date assets.
+However, that changes dramatically as people age; health, marriage, job, and family situations change, some dramatically, so putting more assets into bonds or equities becomes more challenging to justify.
+This isn’t easy because old people may be better off using annuities or paying down their house with target-date assets.

-The policies of TDF portfolio managers who follow this “through-fund” model of active investing past the target date end period seem to ignore the fact that 80% of persons reaching retirement age withdraw all of their account money at retirement.
-Their policy may also be driven by keeping the assets under management and inside the fund to boost company profits, he added.
-This policy is currently followed by some of the largest names in the TDF industry.
+The policies of TDF portfolio managers who follow this “through-fund” model of active investing past the target date end period seem to ignore that 80% of persons reaching retirement age withdraw all of their account money at retirement.
+He added that their policy may also be driven by keeping the assets under management and inside the fund to boost company profits.
+Some of the most prominent names in the TDF industry follow this policy.

 His simple answer is that “you don’t need a standardized glide path at retirement.”
-The best alternative, from the investor’s perspective, is to go to cash.
-That gives them a clean slate to develop a more personalized investment plan, he said.
+From the investor’s perspective, the best alternative is to go to cash.
+He said that gives them a clean slate to develop a more personalized investment plan.

 Other Problems Persist

 Risk management.
-The study found many TDF families “continue to pay too little attention to risk, [are] too aggressive, especially just prior to, and at, the target date.”
-This helps explain why TDF investors were “brutally punished” by investment losses since November 2007 by strategies that were too aggressive.
+The study found many TDF families “continue to pay too little attention to risk, [are] too aggressive, especially just before, and at, the target date.”
+This helps explain why TDF investors have been “brutally punished” by investment losses since November 2007 due to too aggressive strategies.

 Not enough asset classes.
-TDFs do not include enough different asset classes, and while the industry touts the number of “approved asset classes” or “target allocations,” the reality is that that “fund companies only pay lip service to diversification.”
+TDFs do not include enough different asset classes.
+While the industry touts the number of “approved asset classes” or “target allocations,” the reality is that “fund companies only pay lip service to diversification.”

-More passive management needed.
+More passive management is needed.
 The analysis found that the industry “continues sacrificing returns in their superstitious preference for active over passive management.”
-The investment losses due to pursuing active strategies are borne by investors.
+Investors bear the investment losses due to pursuing active strategies.

 Reduce the fees.
 The report found that while some new entrants have entered the market with lower fees, the overall fee levels “continue to remain high.”